Normal Cortisol Levels By Age: Why It Might Not Matter

 Exercise

 Moderate exercise (zone 2 exercise), like brisk walking or easy cycling you can do while speaking in full sentences, is an excellent way to improve stress resilience.
-On a cellular level, it reduces proinflammatory chemicals and promotes anti-inflammatory ones [23].
+On a cellular level, it reduces pro-inflammatory chemicals and promotes anti-inflammatory ones 23.
 Adding a 10–30-minute daily walk to your current exercise schedule is a great way to go.

 Mind-Body Therapies

-Meditation can reduce stress markers, including blood pressure and cortisol, across a range of populations [24].
-Similarly, a randomized controlled trial looking at the effects of mindfulness-based stress reduction (MBSR) and cognitive behavioral therapy (CBT) on the stress response found that both therapies reduced salivary cortisol levels.
-In other words, MBSR and CBT helped people stay more calm while they completed a stressful task [25].
+Meditation can reduce stress markers, including blood pressure and cortisol, for a wide range of people 24.
+Similarly, mindfulness-based stress reduction (MBSR) and cognitive behavioral therapy (CBT) can reduce salivary cortisol levels, helping people stay more calm during stressful tasks 25.

 Supplements